alfonsserra/systelab-components-test/README.md

 	}
 ```

 In the Page Object, create methods to access the different widgets that can be directly found in the page.
-The available widgets are:
+Some available widgets are:
 Button, ComboBox, ContextMenu, Datepicker, Grid, Icon, InputField, Label, MesssagePopup, Popup, Dialog, Tab, Tabs

 For example: